 - Parents/visitors are requested to use the intercom system at the Entrance Door to gain entry to the setting.

 - All parents/visitors are asked to ensure that the Main Entrance Door and any gates are closed properly at all times.
 This is in the interests of safety and security for the children and staff.

 - Parents wanting to leave pushchairs or car seats at the Nursery can store them in the pushchair shed.
 The shed is not locked during Nursery hours and the Nursery will not be responsible for any loss or damage to any items left there by parents.

-- Children aged 2, 3 and 4 years may be eligible to receive the Nursery Education Funding
+- Children aged 2, 3 and 4 years may be eligible to receive the Early Education Funding

-- The Nursery Education Funding is available for 2,3 and 4 year olds for 15 hours per week for 38 weeks of the year.
+- The Early Education Funding is available for 2,3 and 4 year olds for 15 hours per week for 38 weeks of the year.

 - 30 hours funding is available for children that are eligible.
 This is offered at 24 hours per week over 47.5 weeks of the year.
 These spaces are limited.